-The bacteria that cause staph infections are often present on the skin without causing problems.
-An infection develops when there is a break in the skin and the bacteria enters the body.
+The bacteria that cause staph infections can often be found on the skin.
+An infection develops when the bacteria enters the body through a break in the skin.
 The bacteria may only affect local skin tissue or can enter the bloodstream.
 Once in the blood, it can pass to other areas of the body such as the heart, bones, or joints.

 |Staph Bacteria Can Enter the Body Through Breaks in the Skin|

 |Copyright © Nucleus Medical Media, Inc.|

 An open wound in your skin increases your risk of infection.
-This includes minor cuts, punctures, or scrapes or larger injuries like surgical wounds.
+This includes minor cuts, punctures, scrapes or surgical wounds.

 - A weak immune system

 Symptoms will depend on the location of the infection and if the infection has spread.

 - Feeling warm to touch

 You may also have a fever and drainage/pus or crusting at the site.

 Infections that have spread to other areas of the body may cause: